My first story with SAP DataWarehouse Cloud (now SAP Datasphere)

 Step 2 – Create a space

-Once the user is created, you have to create a space, that is the Virtual workspace where the data models and stories are stored.
+Once the user is created, you must create a space, that is the Virtual workspace where the data models and stories are stored.

 To do this, go to Space Management, click the + icon and assign a Name and ID:

-After assigning your user to the space, you have to create a scheme which will contain the database objects of your space:
+After assigning your user to the space, you must create a scheme which will contain the database objects of your space:

 Two considerations before moving on to the next step: for this example, I can leave the default configuration (Storage Assignment and Space Priority) as it is and I do not need to add any connection as I will import the data from CSV files.

 Once the user and space are created, you can create the Data Model.
 The first step will be to import the files and the second to create the graphical view.

 For this example, I will use five files with the Estimates of the UK population from the ONS website, the National Statistical Institute of the UK.

 To import the files, go to the Data Builder, select the space created in the previous step and click Import CSV File:

 After selecting the file, you can change the name of the table that will be created, and the data types assigned by default.
 In this example I will change the table name and the type of ‘Population’ (Integer instead of String (5000)):

 After clicking Import, you can make changes at three levels: